pulibrary/dpul-collections/architecture-decisions/0004-deleting-records.md

 restored.
 This means that DPUL-C will have to triage an ever increasing number over time.

-- Deleted resource hydration and transformation cache entries will stay in the cache after the resource is remove from Solr until the next full reindex.
+- Deleted resource hydration and transformation cache entries will stay in the cache after the resource is removed from Solr until the next full reindex.